Defining Reservation Policies in Restaurants | Coffee Shops

 Along that line, restaurants that use overbooking must develop good internal methods for selecting and handling displaced guests.
 Operators in other industries base their displacement

-Similarly, many fine-dining restaurants in large cities have started to require a credit-card guarantee for reservations on busy nights.
-Hotels and airlines have used guaranteed reservations for many years and have been able thereby to reduce the number of no-shows.
+Similarly, many fine-dining restaurants in large cities have started to require a credit card guarantee for reservations on busy nights.
+Hotels and airlines have used guaranteed reservations for many years and have been able to reduce the number of no-shows.

-Restaurants can manage late-shows by establishing and communicating maximum hold times for tables.
-When the reservation is made, customers can be informed that their table will be held for a specified period after the time of their reservation-at which time the table will be made available to any waiting party.
+Restaurants can manage late shows by establishing and communicating maximum hold times for tables.
+When the reservation is made, customers can be informed that their table will be held for a specified period after the time of their reservation which time the table will be made available to any waiting party.

-Such a policy, if clearly communicated, can help reduce late-shows and help protect the restaurant from the resulting idle capacity.
+Such a policy, if communicated, can help reduce late shows and help protect the restaurant from the resulting idle capacity.
 A restaurant with a RevPASH of $30 (or $0.50 per minute) would, for instance, lose $60 during busy periods (i.e., when customers are waiting) for a 4-top that is held 30 minutes for a late-arriving party.

-Short-shows are more difficult to handle, especially, say, when the customer ordered only appetisers at dinner time and then abruptly left.
-In that situation, after all, the customer honoured the reservation, but merely left before making a “complete” purchase.
+Short-shows are more difficult to handle, especially, say, when the customer orders only appetizers at dinner time and then abruptly leaves.
+In that situation, after all, the customer honored the reservation, but merely left before making a “complete” purchase.